moviefan322/new-readme-writer/README.md

 ## License <a id="license"></a>

-This is a super cool updated README writer!
-It does all the boring stuff for you
+This is a super cool README writer!

 ## Questions <a id="questions"></a>